Skip to content

 • Writers maintain consistency across large documentation sets

-Without structure, teams debate basic questions before any writing begins: Where should this page live?
-Is this a guide or a tutorial?
-Should this replace another page?
+Without structure, teams debate basic questions before any writing begins: where should this page live, is this a guide or a tutorial, should this replace another page?

 Architecture answers those questions before they arise.
-A structured repository functions as a shared agreement — and that agreement reduces friction across every Pull Request.
+A structured repository functions as a shared agreement and that agreement reduces friction across every Pull Request.

 Documentation tools such as MkDocs, Docusaurus, Sphinx, and Hugo depend on structured directories to generate navigation, build search indexes, validate internal links, and render documentation sites correctly.

-Example — MkDocs navigation configuration:
+Example using MkDocs navigation configuration:

 nav: